Animals on the farm

 Chickens

-We have one Delaware rooster we call “Late Bloomer” because he was the last rooster to learn to crow.
-Our 3 Delaware spring chicks are brave and curious; they are the first to explore new environments and approach people.
+Delaware chickens are brave and curious; they are the first to explore new environments and approach people.
 The hens lay light brown eggs.

 Dylan